ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 bulletproof.
 Lots of open source software is really bad.
 I do think that the ones that attract a community are likely to be less bad, though ;).

+Balancing innovation and stability is super hard.
+We need to think a lot harder about this.
+Matthew Turk pointed out that process may overtake innovation as projects become more stable;
+is this good, or bad?
+How can this be managed with a small community?

+Open source isn't exactly noted for a diversity of perspectives (or participation).
+Academia has its problems here, too.

 Community coalescence may be more strongly related to star power and social media savviness than technical excellence.